ansible-content-lab/cloud-deploy/README.md

 - **Silo breakdown:** Automation of infrastructure/application provisioning encourages multiple teams of domain experts (network, security, OS, database) to work together, preparing a holistic solution to a known problem.
 - **Enables Innovation:** When common cloud workloads are automated and presented with self-service delivery, domain experts are free to focus on the innovative solutions they were hired to develop.

 Ultimately, organizations can use self-service to allow end-users to create on-demand, ephemeral workloads in a way that's simple to understand.
-This repository is an example of just that, using this interface:
+This repository is an example of just that, with the end-user using this interface:

 ![ServiceNow Provisioning Catalog Item](images/snow_cloud_catalog.png)